eivindbohler/tinyllama2/README.md

 12. Connect a keyboard to one of the HID USB ports.
 You should be good to go!

 ### Programming the BIOS
-When purchasing the SOM-128-EX module from DMP, its ROM chip comes preinstalled with an Arduino-like bootloader which is useless to us.
+When purchasing the SOM-128-EX module from DMP, its ROM chip comes preinstalled with an Arduino-like bootloader which isn't what we want.
 Also, the  "crossbar" is configured for using the module with the 86Duino Zero/One boards - meaning its default pin layout is completely different from what we need for the TinyLlama.

 Follow these steps to flash the ROM with the TinyLlama BIOS for the first time:
 1. Find a USB flash drive, must be minimum 32 MB in size (shouldn't be a problem these days).
 Note that not all USB drives are bootable.
 Use a well-known bootable drive. _NB: You have to use a USB stick for this, an SD card won't work since the crossbar is configured to use different pins on the SOM for SD traffic._